 When facing the unknown, fear and uncertainty can hinder our ability to adapt to change.
 Overcoming this challenge requires one or more of the following:

-• Focus on possibilities: Rather than dwell on the negative aspects of the unknown, shift your mindset towards the potential opportunities that change can bring.
+- Focus on possibilities: Rather than dwell on the negative aspects of the unknown, shift your mindset toward the potential opportunities that change can bring.

 Resistance to change

 Resistance to change is a common hurdle in life and career changes.
-Here’s how to navigate this:
+Here’s how to navigate it:

 Lack of flexibility